NuLL3rr0r/kargozaar.com/README.md

 Kargozaar.com
 =============

 Real-time stock quotes for Tehran Stock Exchange.
-A secure REST service for mobile apps and a minimal home page which shows live data, written in [Wt (Witty) C++ web framework](http://www.webtoolkit.eu/wt) with performance in mind.
+A secure high-performance REST service for mobile apps and a minimal home page which shows live data, written in [Wt (Witty) C++ web framework](http://www.webtoolkit.eu/wt) with performance in mind.

 This project consists of the following sub-projects: